Home Art Gallery Work in Progress Meet the Artist Details and Prices Contact the Artist

 Assembled Mold

-I'm still amazed at how time consuming the construction of these molds are and I take a lot of precautions to ward off any damage being caused to them while they are in use or competing for storage space in my tiny studio.
+I'm still amazed at how time consuming the construction of these mother molds take to make so I take a lot of precautions to ward off any damage being caused to these molds while they are in use or competing for storage space in my tiny studio.
 Below is the unaltered end result of a wax casting taken from the above 4-part mother mold.

-Wax is melted very slowly to about 200 degrees.
+Wax is melted very slowly to no higher than 200 degrees.
 Because wax is highly flammable, it is melted in a double-boiler fashion, i.e. it's melted in a pan that is floating in water.
 I have created this double boiler effect by using an electric skillet to heat the water and another smaller metal loaf pan to hold the wax as it melts.
-When the wax is ready, it is poured into the silicone and plaster mother mold (top,right) and left to cool completely before removing it from the molds.
+When the wax is ready, it is poured into the center of the supported silicone and plaster mother mold (top,right) and left to cool completely before removing it from the molds.
 If all goes well (middle,right), I will end up with a casting like this wax hand.

-It's now ready to be finely finished before it has its "kiln-casting" mold applied and the wax image is melted away leaving a cavity for the melted glass to fill.
-The mold, with it's glass particles inside, will go into the electronically controlled kiln and be fired and annealed for roughly 60 hours before the glass melting and annealing process is finished and I will be able to remove the firing mold and take my first peek at the cast-glass results.
+It's now ready to be finely finished before it has its "kiln-casting mold" or "waste mold" is applied and the wax image is melted away leaving a cavity for the melted glass to fill.
+The waste mold is then filled with glass chunks after being placed into the electronically controlled kiln to be fired and annealed for roughly 60 hours before the glass melting and annealing process is finished ....
+Then I will be able to remove the waste mold to take my first peek at the cast-glass results.
+It's this last step that I'm majorly stuck on.
+My waste molds so far have not successfully survived the wax melting process.
+That means heading back to the drawing board for this step before moving on.

 Assembled Mold with Poured Wax